cfarkas/annotate_my_genomes/README.md

 ### Obtaining StringTie transfrags for annotation

-#### 1) Alignment of long sequencing reads using minimap aligner (against galGal6 genome as an example, using 30 threads).
+#### 1) Alignment of long sequencing reads using minimap aligner (e.g.: against galGal6 genome, using 30 threads).
 You can use gmap as well.
 ```
 git clone https://github.com/lh3/minimap2
 cd minimap2 && make